Experiment 1: Binary Counter

 Now that the file has been entered into the computer and an Arduino sketch project it must be converted into a form the Arduino board can accept.
 This operation is called compilation.

 Click on the icon which starts the compilation.
 This is the blue tick near the top of the window, also called Verify.
 After a few seconds, the display area at the bottom of the window should say “compilation complete”.
-If it does not, and some error message appears, check carefully that the programme has been entered correctly and try again.
+If it does not, and some error message appears, check carefully that the program has been entered correctly and try again.

-When the programme has been compiled successfully, it must be uploaded to the Arduino.
+When the program has been compiled successfully, it must be uploaded to the Arduino.
 Click on the blue arrow near the top of the window, called Upload.
 This operation should only take a few seconds.
 The message “Done uploading” tells us that the upload operation has been successful, and the LEDs should start counting.

 If the upload fails, there are a number of things to check.
 Under “tools”, there are a number of settings, e.g.